scottbass3/hydra-client-php-psr-18/docs/Api/WellknownApi.md

-$apiInstance = new Ory\Hydra\Client\Api\WellknownApi(
+$apiInstance = new Scottbass3\Hydra\Client\Api\WellknownApi(
-    // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
+    // If you want use custom http client, pass your client which implements `Psr\Http\Client\ClientInterface`.
-    // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
+    // This is optional, `Psr18ClientDiscovery` will be used to find http client.
+For instance `GuzzleHttp\Client` implements that interface new GuzzleHttp\Client()
 );